korhlibri/keylogposix/README.md

 # keylogposix
 A simple keylogger for Linux operating systems written in C++ with C commands.
 Requires root permissions to run.
-Logs all input events in `/dev/input/`, usually keyboard presses and mouse clicks.
+Logs all input events present in `/dev/input/`, usually keyboard presses and mouse clicks.
 ## Compile
 ```
 g++ ./main.cpp -O3